TanjimulSabbir/FilmFlix/README.md

-# FlimFlix
+# 🎬 FlimFlix

 FlimFlix is an impressive movie web application designed to enhance your entertainment experience.
-Here are the key features of FlimFlix:

 ## Features